-Only certified compostable bags or paper liners (e.g. newspaper/flyers or paper bag) can be used to line your kitchen pail since they're guaranteed to completely breakdown during the composting process.
+Only certified compostable bags or paper liners can be used to line your kitchen pail since they're guaranteed to completely breakdown during the composting process.
 While lining your pail is a great way to keep your kitchen pail clean and reduce odours, it's not required.

 How to make a kitchen pail liner out of newspaper

-Wrapping food waste in newspapers or flyers is another alternative to compostable bags.
+Wrapping food waste in newspapers or flyers is great alternative to compostable bags.
 Follow our quick kitchen pail liner guide to make one at home.
-For best results use three or four full sheets of newsprint.

 Where to buy certified compostable bags